 You might have a new significant other, but he or she is not your children’s other parent.
 This means you shouldn’t be letting your new partner make the decisions that you’re supposed to make.
 This is up to you.
 Once you take control of your parenting authority, rather than handing it over to someone else, you’ll feel more confident after your divorce.
 And this attitude will be obvious to both your children and your former spouse.

 Overall, remember that you deserve to be happy after your divorce.
 Once you truly believe that, your ex will be able to see that you have moved on without him or her.
 Hopefully, your ex will be glad that the father or mother of their children is happy once again.
 But if you feel he or she is trying to sabotage your happiness–such as by withholding the children during child visitation–you need to talk to a family lawyer.
-The Law Office of H. William Edgar can help you so call today for a free consultation.
+The Law Office of Edgar & Dow can help you so call today for a free consultation.